 Returns nothing.

-cgilua.redirect (url, args)
+cgilua.redirectcgilua.redirect (url, args)

 Sends the header to force a redirection to the given URL adding the

-parameters in table args
+parameters in table args to the new URL.

-) is the URL the browser should be
+The first argument (url) is the URL the browser should be

-redirected to; the second one (args
+redirected to; the second one (args) is an optional table

 which could have pairs name = value that will be encoded to form

-a valid URL (see function cgilua.urlcode.encodetable
+a valid URL (see function cgilua.urlcode.encodetable).

 Returns nothing.